storenth/puppeteer-to-istanbul-example/README.md

 # Puppeteer to Istanbul Example

-Example of using [puppeteer-to-istanbul](https://github.com/istanbuljs/puppeteer-to-istanbul) to output puppeteer format coverage output in Istanbul format.
+Example of using [puppeteer-to-istanbul](https://github.com/istanbuljs/puppeteer-to-istanbul) to output puppeteer format coverage in Istanbul format.

 ## Files